MileHacker Logo

 • Consider traveling with a companion for assistance with mobility.

-• Accessible travel resources through specialized travel agencies.
+• Accessible resources for travel through specialized travel agencies.

 • Plan your route carefully, focusing on ground-level or noted accessible attractions.